Western Wall: Declarations after the conquest

+David Rubinger's photograph Paratroopers at the Western Wall of Israeli paratroopers at the Western Wall on 7 June 1967.

 Following Israel's victory during the 1967 Six-Day War, the Western Wall came under Israeli control.
 Brigadier Rabbi Shlomo Goren proclaimed after its capture that "Israel would never again relinquish the Wall", a stance supported by Israeli Minister for Defence Moshe Dayan and Chief of Staff General Yitzhak Rabin.
 Rabin described the moment Israeli soldiers reached the Wall:

 "There was one moment in the Six-Day War which symbolized the great victory: that was the moment in which the first paratroopers—under Gur's command—reached the stones of the Western Wall, feeling the emotion of the place; there never was, and never will be, another moment like it.
 Nobody staged that moment.
 Nobody planned it in advance.
 Nobody prepared it and nobody was prepared for it; it was as if Providence had directed the whole thing: the paratroopers weeping—loudly and in pain—over their comrades who had fallen along the way, the words of the Kaddish prayer heard by Western Wall's stones after 19 years of silence, tears of mourning, shouts of joy, and the singing of 'Hatikvah'".

 Demolition of the Moroccan Quarter

-Moroccan Quarter (cell J9) surrounding the Western Wall (numbered 62) in the 1947 Survey of Palestine map.
+The Moroccan Quarter (cell J9) surrounding the Western Wall (numbered 62) in the 1947 Survey of Palestine map.
 The two mosques demolished after 1967 are shown in red.